 Page INFORMATION ABOUT THE 2023 ANNUAL MEETING 1 What is the purpose of the 2023 annual meeting?
 1 Who may attend the 2023 annual meeting?
 1 How may I vote my shares at the 2023 annual meeting?
 2 How may I vote my shares without attending the 2023 annual meeting?
 2 How may I cast my vote?
 3 May I cumulate my votes for a director?
 3 How does the board recommend that I vote at the 2023 annual meeting?
 3 How will the named proxies vote if I send in my proxy without voting instructions?
 4 How will the named proxies vote if a nominee is unable to serve as director?
 4 What vote is required to approve each of the proposals?
 4 What happens if cumulative voting for directors occurs?
 5 What is the quorum requirement for the 2023 annual meeting?
 5 Who bears the costs of proxy distribution and solicitation?
 5 What does it mean if I receive more than one proxy or voting instruction card?
 5 Who will serve as inspector of election?
 6 How is an annual meeting adjourned?
-6 BOARD STRUCTURE AND COMMITTEES Z Overview of the board in 2022 Z How is the board of directors structured? .
-What are the board's oversight responsibilities?
+6 BOARD STRUCTURE AND COMMITTEES 7 Overview of the board in 2022 7 How is the board of directors structured?
+8 What are the board's oversight responsibilities?
 9 How does the board oversee enterprise risks?
-What is the board's role in succession planning and management of human resources?
-What are the procedures for changing the number of directors?
-10 11 How are vacancies filled on the board of directors?
+9 What is the board's role in succession planning and management of human resources?
+10 What are the procedures for changing the number of directors?
+11 How are vacancies filled on the board of directors?
 11 Under what circumstances may a director be removed from the board?
-11 What standing committees does the board of directors have?
-11 How often did the board and each of the standing committees meet during 2022?
-11 12 NOMINATING AND GOVERNANCE COMMITTEE 12 What are the functions of the nominating and governance committee?
-13 15 How does the nominating and governance committee assess candidates to fill vacancies on the board?
-13 What is the role of the board in the nomination process?
-15 How does the board and each of its committees assess performance?
-15 Who are the members of the nominating and governance committee?
+11 5 11 How often did the board and each of the standing committees meet during 2022?
+12 What are the functions of the nominating and governance committee?
+13 How does the nominating and governance committee assess candidates to fill vacancies on the board?
+13 15 How does the board and each of its committees assess performance?
+Who are the members of the nominating and governance committee?
 15 How may a shareholder nominate a person to serve on the board?
-16 Have we paid fees to any third party to assist us in evaluating or identifying potential nominees to the board? e 16 Did we receive any nominations for director from certain large beneficial owners of our common shares?
+16 Have we paid fees to any third party to assist us in evaluating or identifying potential nominees to the board?
+16 Did we receive any nominations for director from certain large beneficial owners of our common shares?
 16 AUDIT AND FINANCE COMMITTEE 17 Who are the members of the audit and finance committee?
 17 Does the audit and finance committee have any audit committee financial experts?
-17 Audit and Finance Committee Report 17 COMPENSATION COMMITTEE 19 What are the functions of the compensation committee?
-10 What fees have we paid for services provided by our compensation consultant and its affiliates?
-10
+17 Audit and Finance Committee Report 17 COMPENSATION COMMITTEE.
+19 What are the functions of the compensation committee?
+19 What fees have we paid for services provided by our compensation consultant and its affiliates?
+20